-Both the D7500 and the E-PL9 are recent models that are part of the current product line-up.
-The D7500 replaced the earlier Nikon D7200, while the E-PL9 followed on from the Olympus E-PL8.
+The D7500 is a recent model that features in the current product line-up of Nikon.
+In contrast, the E-PL9 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the E-PL9 was succeeded by the Olympus E-PL10.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Olympus websites.

 So what conclusions can be drawn?
 Is the Nikon D7500 better than the Olympus E-PL9 or vice versa?
 The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (20.7 vs 15.9MP) with a 16% higher linear resolution.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.